akuklev/HOCC/choice.md

 =========================================================================

-We extend the observational calculus of constructions $CC_{obs}$ of Pujet and Tabareau by a non-constructive modality ‖_‖ᶜ: an idempotent monad into the universe of definitionally proof-irrelevant types Ω allowing for non-constructive an ε operator in a fenced fragment of the calculus without compromising its good computational properties.
+We extend the observational calculus of constructions $CC_{obs}$ of Pujet and Tabareau by a non-constructive modality ‖_‖ᶜ: an idempotent monad into the universe of computationally irrelevant types Ω allowing for non-constructive an ε operator in a fenced fragment of the calculus without compromising its good computational properties.
 We extend the proofs of normalization, canonicity and decidability of type- and proof checking by original authors as well as their set theoretical model, so that $CC_{obs}$ + ‖_‖ᶜ with $n$ universes can be modelled and proven consistent in the set theory ZFC with $n$ inaccessables.
 We also show that the a particular model $V_n$ of the set theory [Werner97] inside $CC_{obs}$ + ‖_‖ᶜ with
-$n + 1$ universes models ZFC with $n$ inaccessables.
-Interleaving modellability establishes equiconsistency of $CC_{obs}$ + ‖_‖ᶜ with a countably infinite hierarchy and ZFC with ω inaccessables.
-By adapting the argument of [Rathjen-Tupailo06] we show that $V_n$ is ‖_‖ᶜ-conservative over ZFC for CC sentences which include all “(generalised) mathematical formulae” as argued by Rathjen and Tupailo.
+$n + 1$ universes models ZFC with $n$ strong inaccessables.

+We propose to refine the set theoretic model of $CC_{obs}$ + ‖_‖ᶜ by modelling Ω with Heyting algebra of sets of a Grothendieck universe $V_κ$, and propose an embedding of the type-theoretic set model $V$ into `Ω` by Zakharyaschev subframe canonical formulae, so that sets in the type-theoretic model $V$ are represented precisely by the very same sets in the set theoretic model of $CC_{obs}$ + ‖_‖ᶜ, proving $V$ to be a ‖_‖ᶜ-faithful model of ZFC, and thus
+$CC_{obs}$ + ‖_‖ᶜ a conservative extension of ZFC with countably many strong inaccessibles.

 <!--